brandonmerb/atomic-design-dev-template/README.md

 - atomic-genesis: NX generators for convienence
 - atomic-origin: This is an opinionated fastify server, designed to run through Atomic Singularity
 - atomic-singularity: The core of the Atomic Design tools
-- atomic-vue: This package provides a Vue Governor and Atomic Singularity compatible Vue tooling
+- atomic-vue: This package provides a Vue Nebula and Atomic Singularity compatible Vue tooling

 #### @golden-circuit-technologies
 - halocms-sdk: A bells and whistles included development kit.
 This is what HaloCMS is based on